 Do You Need an LMIA to Obtain a Work Permit?

 The list of those exempt from the need for an LMIA seems far longer than the list of those who do need it in addition to obtaining a work permit.
-Though the CIC says that in "most cases, an employer must obtain a Labour Market Impact Assessment (LMIA) to hire a temporary foreign worker", there are many exceptions.
+Though the IRCC says that in "most cases, an employer must obtain a Labour Market Impact Assessment (LMIA) to hire a temporary foreign worker", there are many exceptions.

 Generally speaking, it is those who are hired within the Temporary Foreign Worker Program who need the LMIA.
 These workers are able to be hired to provide short-term labour and to help fill "skill shortages" (where no Canadians are available to do the work).